gillianbc/spring-unittesting-dataservice/README.md

 i.e. tells spring to have a look in the application context and use the bean called "mach" that implements the DataModelService

-## CalculateServiceTest

-@Autowired
-@Qualifier("calc")

-i.e. tells spring to have a look in the application context and use the bean called "calc" that implements the DataModelService